 Missing bond payments can lead to serious consequences, including bond revocation, additional fees, or the defendant’s return to jail.
 The number of missed payments allowed depends on the bail bond company’s policy, but most consider even one missed payment a…

+How Much Do You Pay If Bail Is $30,000?
 If bail is set at $30,000, the amount you actually pay depends on how you choose to post it.
-You don’t necessarily have to pay the full amount upfront—your options and total cost depend on whether you pay directly to…
+You don’t necessarily have to pay the full amount upfront—your options and…

 After bail is posted, the defendant is usually released within a few hours, but the exact timing can vary depending on several factors.
 In some cases, the release may happen in under an hour, while in others, it could take…